hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 function redeemAndClaim(uint256 shares, address receiver, address owner) external nonpayable returns (uint256 assets)
 ```

-Redeem shares in the vault for the respective amount of underlying assets and claim the HAT reward that the user has earned.
+Redeem shares in the vault for the respective amount of underlying assets and claim the rewards that the user has earned from the reward controllers.
 Can only be performed if a withdraw request has been previously submitted, and the pending period had passed, and while the withdraw enabled timeout had not passed.
 Withdrawals are not permitted during safety periods or while there is an active claim for a bounty payout.

 *See {IERC4626-redeem}.*